Rubbermaid: History

-Rubbermaid was founded in 1920 in Wooster, Ohio as the Wooster Rubber Company by nine businessmen.
+Rubbermaid was founded in 1920 in Wooster, Ohio, as the Wooster Rubber Company by nine businessmen.
 Originally, Wooster Rubber Company manufactured toy balloons.

 In 1933, James R. Caldwell and his wife received a patent for their blue rubber dustpan.
 They called their line of rubber kitchen products Rubbermaid.

 In 1934 Horatio Ebert saw Rubbermaid products at a New England department store, and believed such products could help his struggling Wooster Rubber.
 He engineered a merger of the two enterprises in July 1934.
 Still named the Wooster Company, the new group began to produce rubber household products under the Rubbermaid brand name.

 In 1984, Rubbermaid acquired Little Tikes, a toy maker.
 In 1985, Rubbermaid acquired competitor Gott Corporation.
 In 1996, Rubbermaid acquired Graco baby products.

 In 1999, Rubbermaid was purchased by Newell for $6 billion.
 Then Newell changed its name to Newell Rubbermaid.
 Newell Rubbermaid changed its name again to the present-day Newell Brands in 2016 as part of a takeover of Jarden in another merger.

 In 2003, the company announced its move out of Wooster to Atlanta, Georgia; 850 manufacturing and warehouse jobs would be eliminated, and 409 office jobs would move to other locations.
-A Rubbermaid distribution center remained at the former headquarters for some time, until it was recently purchased by GOJO Industries, Inc.
+A Rubbermaid distribution center remained at the former headquarters for some time, until it was in 2015 rented by GOJO Industries, Inc.

-On November 16, 2004, Rubbermaid was used as a prime example in the PBS Frontline documentary "Is Walmart Good for America?"
+On November 16, 2004, Rubbermaid was used as a prime example in the PBS Frontline documentary "Is Walmart Good for America?".